HRLO77/forums-website/README.md

 # website
 A website to post anonymous tips (about school because I dunno how to do english)
+## Managing posts
+To manage posts in the database (pinning posts, removing authors, banning IP's).

+Write code desired in interact.py and run `python interact.py --user`.

+An example is in interact.py to pin a post with an ID.
+Pinned posts will be sorted by the `SORT_PIN` variable in `backend.py`, which is currently equal to `'&#128392; Pinned'`.
 # requirements
 Install requirements with `python -m pip install -r requirements.txt`.